 - iPhone X

 - iPhone XR, iPhone XS, and iPhone XS Max

 - iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max

 - iPhone SE (2020)

-If you’ve got the right iPhone and your $99 subscription handy, then you’re good to start downloading the iOS 14 developer beta.
-But first, make sure you’ve backed up your data, just in case the worst does happen.
+If you’ve got the right iPhone handy, then you’re good to start downloading iOS 14.
+As a stable release, it’s less of a risk than downloading a beta build.
+But still, make sure you’ve backed up your data, just in case the worst does happen.

 Backing up using iCloud